forever9teen/alx-low_level_programming/0x0B-malloc_free/README.md

-Write a function that returns a pointer to a 2 dimensional array of integers.
+Write a function that concatenates all the arguments of your program.

-Prototype: int **alloc_grid(int width, int height);
+Prototype: char *argstostr(int ac, char **av);

-Each element of the grid should be initialized to 0
+Returns NULL if ac == 0 or av == NULL

-The function should return NULL on failure
+Returns a pointer to a new string, or NULL if it fails

-If width or height is 0 or negative, return NULL
+Each argument should be followed by a \n in the new string